5 Things Women Who Lift Should Be Doing (But Most Aren’t) in

 4. Don’t Be Afraid of Lifting Heavy

 One of the biggest myths out there is that lifting heavy will make you “bulky.”
-The reality is, women simply don’t have the testosterone levels to build bulky muscle mass like men.
+The reality is that women simply don’t have the testosterone levels to build bulky muscle mass like men.
 Instead, lifting heavy weights helps you build lean muscle, burn fat, and increase strength.

 • Focus on compound movements like deadlifts, squats, bench press, and rows to engage multiple muscle groups and get the most bang for your buck.

-• Don’t be afraid to add weight to the bar—challenge yourself to lift heavier, while maintaining good form, of course.
+• Don’t be afraid to add weight to the bar — challenge yourself to lift heavier while maintaining good form.

 5. Prioritize Recovery & Nutrition